alifdoll/alifdoll/README.md

 Hi there 👋

-Iam Alif and i thin i have mild depression
+Iam Alif and i think i have mild depression
 Stay Epic Stay Depressed 👊👊